 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-What does it mean to persevere?
+What does it mean to succeed?

 We will also look at the key text – ‘The Day the Crayons Quit’ and think about how important it is to not ‘quit’ but to persevere even when times are challenging.
 The rewards of perseverance far outweigh the challenges.